astrotars/the-stream-swiftui/README.md

 Here we use [AlamoFire](https://github.com/Alamofire/Alamofire) to make an HTTP request to our `backend` to give us an auth token.
 We'll use this auth token to communicate with other API endpoints.
 The user registration endpoint in the `backend` simply stores the user in memory and generates a simple token for auth.
 This is not a real implementation and should be replaced by authentication and user management works for your application.
 Because of this, we won't go into detail here (please refer to the [source code](https://github.com/psylinse/the-stream-swiftui/blob/1-social/backend/src/controllers/v1/users/users.action.js#L26-L37) if you're interested).

 Once we've stored the logged in user and auth token, we're ready to set up Stream Feed.
-The last line calls `.setupFeed`:
+The last line of `.login` calls `.setupFeed`:

 ```swift
 private func setupFeed() {